larbi2trill/Kofi-Amoah-Example-Site/README.md

-# Kofi Amoah Example Site
+# Kofi Amoah Test Website

 This is an example website for Kofi Amoah